SameeraMS/Music-player-JavaFX/README.md

 ## Features

-- Select and play MP3 songs from your local file system.
+- Select and play MP3 songs.
 - Pause, resume, stop, and skip to the next song.
-- Add currently playing songs to favorites.
+- Add songs to favorites.
-- Display song metadata such as title
+- Display Playlist.

 ## Technologies Used

-- JavaFX for the graphical user interface.
-- MP3agic library for reading MP3 file metadata.
-- Swing components for file selection.
+- JavaFX.
-- Hibernate for database operations.
+- Hibernate ORM.